RobertTalbert/discretecs/Video/scripts-module-2.md

 For notation, while we often use letters like P, Q, or R to represent proposition, we affix a variable in parentheses to the letter for a predicate.
 For example, could write this to mean "the predicate P with variable x, is the statement that x+5 = 12".
 We pronounce that first part "P of x".
 The allowable inputs for a variable in a predicate is called the *domain* of the predicate.
 For example for P(x) here, x could be all real numbers.
 But here's another predicate: Q(x) = x % 3 = 0 , and for this predicate not all real numbers might make sense; instead the domain is the set of integers because that's the only thing we can apply the modulus operator to.

 Some predicates might have even smaller domains, for example this predicate B(x) = "Prof X has a beard".
-Apparently "x" represents not a number but a faculty member now, and since there are a lot of faculty members out there, we might just explicitly state the domain like
+Apparently "x" represents not a number but a faculty member now, and since there are a lot of faculty members out there, we might just explicitly state the domain for example by saying the domain is the set of all mathematics professors at your university.

+Predicates are extremely important and useful in computer science, not least because they themselves are like tiny computer programs with an input of a certain type, and which output either TRUE or FALSE.
+Here for example is a Python version of our first predicate.
+You plug in a real number for x, then go through a process to return
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTczOTMyMzA2NSwtMTQ1OTEyMzAwNywtNT
-MyOTk5Njc5XX0=
+eyJoaXN0b3J5IjpbMzM5NDQ4MjIzLC0xNDU5MTIzMDA3LC01Mz
+I5OTk2NzldfQ==
 -->